 Figure 1: The COCO platform scheme.
-Its main components are presented in black, while the user-provided algorithm and its results are shown in red.
+Its main components are presented in black, while the user-provided algorithm (shown here as implemented in Matlab) and its results are shown in red.
 Blue color is used to denote the recent additions.

 The second part, called COCO post-processing, is implemented in Python.
 From the log files created by the experiments, it produces plots and tables with information on the performance of the algorithm as well as HTML pages to facilitate browsing through them and paper templates with the most relevant results already included.
 With COCO post-processing it is very easy to add the performance of other algorithms to the comparisons.
-Currently, results of more than 200 experiments are available.
+Currently, results of more than 300 experiments are available.
 Most were collected on the bbob suite of 24 continuous single-objective problems without constraints or noise [4].